arjunvenkat/code_platoon_debug/README.md

 https://best-of-everything.herokuapp.com/

 Make yours work like it.
-Your local app is using a light Bootswatch, and the reference app is using a dark Bootswatch; don't get confused between the tabs as you try to check your work.
+Your local app is using a light Bootswatch, and the reference app is using a dark Bootswatch so that you don't get confused between tabs as you try to check your work.

 ## Setup